Exporting soap to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for soap does not differ significantly from the sector in general.
-See our study about competition for Home Decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 The main channels for the distribution of soaps are importer-wholesalers or retail multiples catering for retail demand.